UDN

 • platform=PLATFORM - Sets the platform to cook for.
 PLATFORM can be one of: pc, ps3, xbox360 or xenon

 • full - Forces all of the existing packages to be resaved.
-If this option is specified, the contents of the CookedYYY? folder is deleted first.
+If this option is specified, the contents of the CookedYYY folder is deleted first.

 • recookseekfree - Forces all of seekfree packages to be recooked (startup, standalone seekfree, maps on commandline or .ini).
 Useful when the default dependency checking doesn't work (standalone seekfree packages in particular, because it won't recook all standalone seekfree packages when any non-seekfree packages change, unlike maps).